-Standard 22: ILP Supervision and Independence
+Standard 24: ILP Supervision and Independence

 Youth should receive levels of supervision that fit their needs and be provided with appropriate independence to practice skills needed for successful independent living.
+Tier 1 requires the highest level of supervision, with decreased levels of supervision as the youth progresses to higher tiers.